What is Telecommuting?

 - Employers may save money on real estate and other overhead expenses.

-- It has shown to be more productive for many employees.
+- It has been shown to be more productive for many employees.
 The Business News Daily found remote workers not only achieved better results, they also led healthier lifestyles.

 - The employee has less personal contact with managers and coworkers, which may hinder communication and lead to feelings of loneliness and isolation.